elad/lightrap/README.md

 # Lightrap

-Lightrap is an experimental bug tracker.
+Lightrap is an experimental Node.js bug and issue tracker.
 It has an API-first design (exposes a RESTful interface) and plugins inspired by [Haraka](https://haraka.github.io/).

 Example plugins: